Soccer-Bournemouth grab 2-0 win over Aston Villa on Premier League return | Sports-Games

 Soccer-Bournemouth grab 2-0 win over Aston Villa on Premier League return

+There are many more challenges coming but with that attitude, we have a chance."
+Colombian midfielder Lerma put Bournemouth in front in the second minute when he pounced on a loose ball from a Lloyd Kelly knockdown and smashed it into the back of the net.
+Villa dominated possession but they failed to create enough chances with Danny Ings struggling to make an impact against his former club, while playmaker Philippe Coutinho also looked disappointing.

-Bournemouth made a winning return to the Premier League by beating Aston Villa 2-0 at home on Saturday following goals from midfielder Jefferson Lerma and striker Kieffer Moore.
+Bournemouth made a winning return to the Premier League by comfortably beating Aston Villa 2-0 at home on Saturday, thanks to an early strike from Jefferson Lerma and Kieffer Moore's towering header in the second half.

+Scott Parker's Bournemouth, back in the top flight following a two-year absence, outplayed Steven Gerrard's Aston Villa, who were toothless.
+"We understood the challenge we faced today.
+It was crucial we got a result," Parker told the BBC.

-Steven Gerrard's Villa dominated possession but they failed to create enough chances as Danny Ings struggled to make an impact against his former club, while new signing Boubacar Kamara's long-range effort in the 65th minute went wide.
-The visitors were left to rue their dismal defending when an unmarked Moore wrapped up Bournemouth's victory with a towering header in the 80th minute, as he met defender Lloyd Kelly's looping cross from the right.
+Villa dominated possession but they failed to create enough chances with Danny Ings struggling to make an impact against his former club, while playmaker Philippe Coutinho also looked disappointing.
+Villa's new signing Boubacar Kamara, a free transfer from Olympique Marseille, came closest to scoring the equaliser when he unleashed a long-range effort in the 65th minute that went wide of the post.

+The visitors looked rusty and were left to rue their dismal defending when an unmarked Moore wrapped up Bournemouth's victory with a header in the 80th minute, as he met defender Kelly's looping cross from the right.
+"To come away three points on the opening day of the season is all that we wanted," Moore, a former non-league striker, said.

+"We wanted to physically impose ourselves and we did that.
+We want teams coming here to be almost scared of us.
+We executed the game plan perfectly."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)